Customizing NetSuite Dashboards

 by Caleb Schmitz in , February 13th, 2023

-In this lesson, we're going to go over dashboards.
-Dashboards are an excellent way to show any reporting, saved searches, and all types of actionable data you need to make decisions throughout your day.
-It's also an excellent way to set up your day so you can look at your dashboard, see anything that jumps out at you, have things that need your immediate attention, and plan your day.
+In this lesson, we'll go over NetSuite dashboards.
+Dashboards are an excellent way to display reporting, saved searches, and all types of actionable data you need to make decisions throughout the day as you work inside of NetSuite.
+It's also an excellent way to start your day, allowing you to review your dashboard, identify anything that stands out, see what needs your immediate attention, and plan your day.

-In this lesson, we're going to go for a pretty high-level version of the dashboards, and we'll cover some of the simple, self-explanatory ones and dive into just barely into some of the more custom ones so that you can dive into them even further on your own if you would like to.
-So first of all, you'll go to the home button on the left side of your NetSuite navigation and click on 'Dashboard'.
+In this lesson, we're going to go for a pretty high-level version of the dashboards, and we'll cover some of the simple, self-explanatory ones and dive just barely into some of the more custom ones so that you can dive into them even further on your own if you would like to.
+First, go to the Home button on the left side of your NetSuite navigation and click on 'Dashboard'.

 netsuite home dashboard